By J. L. Starkey

 “You’re dating him?
 But he must be…”

-“…yes,” I answered the naysayers, again and again.
+“Yes,” I answered the naysayers over and over again.
 “He’s four years younger than I am.”

 Reactions ranged from skepticism to predictions that it would never last, but my husband and I have been together for 25 years (and have been married for 21 of those years).
 Take that, Judgey McJudgerson & Company.

-I never did take kindly to being called a cradle robber, and maybe that’s why I feel an odd sort of camaraderie with my third-great-grandmother, Ann Eliza Bass.
+I never did take kindly to being called a cradle robber, and maybe that’s why I feel a sort of camaraderie with my third-great-grandmother, Ann Eliza Bass.
 Did she endure snide comments and gossip when she married Everett Baugh?
 After all, she was six years older than he was.

 Wasn’t she?
 Well…maybe.